RMITLibrary/easy_cite/markdown/rmitharvard.md

 - Enclose the title of the article in single inverted commas (quotation marks).

-- Italicise the newspaper name.
+- Italicise the newspaper or magazine name.

 - Add the accessed date (e.g. accessed 13 December 2021), then the database name followed by the word **database**.

 ##### Rule

-> Author's family name Initial (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*, accessed Day Month Year, Name of Database database.
+> Author's family name Initial (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper or Magazine*, accessed Day Month Year, Name of Database database.

 ##### Example